 This is actually owned by the National Trust, and is probably the most famous pub in Belfast.
 It dates from at least 1826, and features an incredible ornate interior of tiles, original gas lamp fixtures and a beautiful carved ceiling.
 There’s even a heated footrest under the granite bar.

 This was the place to be in Victorian times, when it was a gin palace of unparalleled design.
 Appropriately, the gin tour we took started here, with a gin and tonic.
-Today you can enjoy a wide range of drinks as you admire the incredible interior, and we think this is the perfect place to end your first day in Belfast!
+Today you can enjoy a wide range of drinks as you admire the incredible interior, and we think this is the perfect place to end your first day in Belfast.

-There’s a nod to the show in the form of six giant stained glass windows depicting scenes from the show, which are found along the Maritime Mile.
-See our guide to Game of Thrones locations in Ireland for more information.
-We also have a full review of the Game of Thrones studio tour here.
+This part of Belfast is also home to the “Maritime Mile”, a mile-long walkable stretch focused on the maritime history of the city.
+It’s here too that the Titanic Studios are found, one of the key filming locations of Game of Thrones.
+There’s a nod to the show in the form of six giant stained glass windows depicting scenes from it, found along the Maritime Mile.
+See our guide to Game of Thrones locations in Ireland for more, and we also have a full review of the Game of Thrones Studio Tour here.

-Titanic Museum
+Titanic Belfast

 SS Nomadic

 The SS Nomadic is the last surviving White Star Line ship in the world.
-Built by Harland & Wolff in Belfast, she was originally designed to serve as a tender to both the Titanic and the Olympic.
+Built by Harland and Wolff in Belfast, she was originally designed to serve as a tender to both the Titanic and the Olympic.

-Due to the massive size of the Titanic and Olympic, not every harbor could accommodate them.
+Due to the massive size of the Titanic and Olympic, not every harbour could accommodate them.
 In particular for the Titanic, the SS Nomadic ferried first and second class passengers and their luggage from Cherbourg Harbour in France onto the Titanic.
 Third class passengers primarily travelled on the SS Traffic, Nomadic’s running mate.

-Following her role as tender to the Titanic and other White Star Ocean Liners, the SS Nomadic had a varied existence, from minesweeper and troop transport during World War One, through to troop evacuation in World War Two.
+Following her role as tender to the Titanic and other White Star ocean liners, the SS Nomadic had a varied existence, from minesweeper and troop transport during World War One, through to troop evacuation in World War Two.
 Between and after the wars she continued to work as a tender, including to vessels such as the Queen Mary and Queen Elizabeth.

-Finally, she wound up as a restaurant ship on the Seine in Paris, where she spent almost thirty years – a function which likely saved her from being scrapped.
+Finally, she wound up as a restaurant ship on the Seine in Paris, where she spent almost thirty years, a function which likely saved her from being scrapped.
 Following the failure of the restaurant business, her fate hung in the balance, before she was saved by the Northern Ireland government and returned to her original port of Belfast, a rather sorry version of her former self.

 Titanic Dock & Pump House

 If you want to get a feel for the massive scale of the Titanic, the best option is to visit the Titanic Dock and Pump House.
-This is about a ten minute walk from the Titanic Museum in the opposite direction to the SS Nomadic, which you can do along the waterfront.
+This is about a ten minute walk from Titanic Belfast in the opposite direction to the SS Nomadic, which you can do along the waterfront.

 The Titanic Dock, officially called the Thompson Graving Dock, was where the Titanic was fitted out, after the superstructure had been completed and her engines and other major components were fitted.